Invoices-Manager/Invoices-Manager-Windows/README.md

 # CHANGELOG

+## v1.1.3.1
+- From SaveAs Window made the font size bigger so you can see everything better
+- Font color was adjusted (Windows LightMode users still see everything a bit strange, will be fixed soon)

 ## v1.1.3.0
 - Fixed a bug where a time was displayed at the date of the exhibition (12:00:00 AM)